oracle-livelabs/oracle-health/smart-on-fhir/2-apex-app-setup/apex-app-setup.md

    ![Name the page Index uncheck use breadcrumb and navigation then press create](images/create-index-page.png)

-3. Change Authentication to **Page is Public**, Page Access Protection to **Unrestricted**.
+3. Look for Security tab and change Authentication to **Page is Public** and Page Access Protection to **Unrestricted**, and then **Save** the Page.
 Those settings are available in the page security tab, you will need to scroll down.

     ![Scroll down to page security tab and change authentication to page is public and page access protection to unrestricted](images/page-security.png)